angieloux/wineday-docs/README.md

 ## Trello workflow
 Trello has been used to manage project tasks and progression.
 Below are a variety of screenshots that depict the initial documentation and planning portion of this app's development.
+The Trello workspace can be found [here](https://trello.com/b/7TaAyqk8/t3a2).

 ![Trello screenshot 1](docs/trello-screenshots/Screen%20Shot%202022-07-01%20at%201.52.28%20pm.png)
 ![Trello screenshot 2](docs/trello-screenshots/Screen%20Shot%202022-07-05%20at%204.22.15%20pm.png)